 Capital Assets - General capital assets are those assets not specifically related to activities reported in the proprietary funds.
 These assets generally result from expenditures in the governmental funds.
 These assets are reported in the governmental activities column of the government-wide statement of net position but are not reported in the fund financial statements.
-Capital assets utilized by the proprietary funds are reported both in the business-type activities column of the government-wide statement of net position.
+Capital assets utilized by the proprietary funds are reported both in the business-type activities column of the government-wide statement of net position and the proprietary fund statement of net position.